Our Services

 IBD is not the same as Irritable Bowel Syndrome (IBS).

 Because symptoms can overlap, many people find it helpful to rule out functional bowel disorders first.
-If you're experiencing digestive discomfort and want to understand whether your symptoms align more with Irritable Bowel Syndrome (IBS), a free online symptom checker can provide clarity before your next medical appointment.
+If you're experiencing digestive discomfort and want to understand whether your symptoms align more with IBS, you can use Ubie's free AI-powered Irritable Bowel Syndrome (IBS) symptom checker to gain clarity before your next medical appointment.

 IBD-related pain most often occurs in the abdomen (belly), but the exact location depends on: